for corporate and entertainment events in Southern Ontario

 - Executive and employee time is at a premium, and although we can't argue with the value of face-to-face interaction, it takes a lot of billable hours for people to meet in person.
 Consider how flights, hotels, food, per diem allowance and other costs add up along with opportunity costs to have an employee leave work to attend a remote meeting or event.

-- There used to be a big problem with accessibility of webcasts.
+- There used to be a big problem with the accessibility of webcasts.
 You had to have a certain browser, the right plugin, a fast Internet connection, and firewall free connection to the web.
-Of course you could forget about the idea of viewing the webcast on a mobile device, as only fast computers were capable of streaming flash or windows media streams.
+Of course, you could completely forget about the idea of viewing the webcast on a mobile device, as only fast computers were capable of streaming flash or Windows media streams.
 When it would work, the quality would be equivalent to an AM radio station with a grainy picture and poor audio quality.

-- Some people may play down the topic of webcasting, saying that a well produced video trumps a live webcast every time, because it can be viewed at the leisure of the viewer.
+- Some people may downplay the topic of webcasting, saying that a well-produced video trumps a live webcast every time, because it can be viewed at the leisure of the viewer.
 While on-demand videos certainly have their place, webcasts have their own unique strengths that videos just can't match:

 iii) There’s a certain feeling of exclusivity and community that comes from viewing a webcast with your peers.
 Life is unfolding in front of your eyes, anything could happen at any time, and you know you're getting the information unfiltered, free of editing or censorship.
 There’s an attractiveness about it that viewers of webcasts find very appealing.